 The Fire Service Program (distance learning courses, and one-week residencies each July) adds a high degree of flexibility and convenience to your professional development while maintaining the level of quality and effectiveness consistent with a traditional approach.

 Fire and EMS Administration credit courses are taken in a distance-learning format using Blackboard interactive software.
 Written assignments and projects provide a continual indication of progress and form the basis of an ongoing relationship between professor and student.
 Telephone consultations and optional summer one-week residency classes are used to supplement the learning process.
+For more details on courses, see the Fire Science curriculum map.

 Courses outside the Fire and EMS Administration requirements and electives required for the bachelor’s degree should be taken either at LCCC or by continuing the open learning method through various distance-learning options.
 All courses must be pre-approved by appropriate department heads.